SM-Type/OctopusProject/README.md

 - A local mode in Vue.
 A system for separating changes and modifications for each column individually.
 - Improvements in responsiveness for using Octopus on much smaller screens like smartphones.
 Currently, it scales well to the iPad 10.5" format.
 - Saving the program state.
-> Plans include collecting data into a JSON file that will gather all user interface changes in the program.
-The issue arises with saving fonts in memory – more in issues.
+> Plans to include collecting data into a JSON file that will gather all user interface changes in the program.
+The issue arises with saving fonts in memory – please read more about ir in Issues section.
 - A panel that allows us to decide what information to display above the text column.
 (Currently, these are VF axes)
-> We plan to create a selection field where you can decide on displaying VF axes, Used OT features, Font names, text formatting settings.
+> We plan to create a selection field where the user can decide on displaying VF axes, Used OT features, Font names, text formatting settings.
 We see the need to display even several of them at the same time.
 Additionally, it becomes beneficial to differentiate the displayed data in case of using a font that has multiple VF axes.

 ## Future
-- Use color on the interface.
+- Colors use on the testing canvas.
 - Refinement of the version for small screens.
-- Adding a panel where we can see the full set of data for each column in one place.
+- Adding a panel that displays the full set of data for each column in one place.